Verlonskg/Project_1/README.md

 1. The electronic ledger is a text-based software (Runs in the Terminal).
 2. The electronic ledger display the basic description of the cyrptocurrency selected.
 3. The electronic ledger allows to enter, withdraw and record transactions.
-4. The electronic ledger protects Ms. Sato's data with a login system
+4. The electronic ledger has a longin system that allows only Ms. Sato to access.
-5. The electronic ledger
+6. The electronic ledger encrypts all the data that is stored.
-6. The electronic ledger
+8. The electronic ledger allows Ms. Sato to easily navigate her transaction and withdraw record.

 # Criteria B: Design